 In order for a member to be eligible for reimbursement they must contact the ALTTF for approval prior to taking a course from a third party.
+Documentation must be received within 90 days of completion.
 Approval will only be granted to those members in good standing who do not hold a current ticket (unless they are within 90 days of expiry).
 Members who live or take the course within a 100 kilometer radius of the Edmonton, Fort McMurray or Calgary training centres will not be eligible for reimbursement.
 Members who reside in these areas are expected to take the courses they require at their nearest training centre.
 Member residence status will be based on their address as it is recorded in the Local 92 database (mtp).

 If a member is required by their Union contractor to get a ticket that is not covered in the policy above the member will have to provide a letter from their supervisor, on company letterhead, stating that the course is required to continue their employment in order to be reimbursed.

 If a Union contractor pays for a members course the contractor will be reimbursed only if they contact the ALTTF for approval prior to the training.

 If a member would like to contest their ineligibility for reimbursement, they may do so by contacting the Manager of the ALTTF or by sending written notice to the Board of Trustees by way of the ALTTF.
 The Board of Trustees will review these requests at the next Board meeting.

-The ALTTF will reimburse up to twenty five (25) Local 92 members a maximum of $1,500.00 for the successful completion of NACE Coating Inspector training program per calendar year.
+The ALTTF will reimburse up to twenty five (25) members a maximum of $1,500.00 for the successful completion of NACE Coating Inspector training program per calendar year.
 In order to be reimbursed each participant must apply for approval from their Business Manager, the ALTTF requires a copy of the approval letter to be submitted with the receipts & ticket.